-Not at all the usual way to see France, a trip on a barge on one of its many river canals is nevertheless the best way to see the heart of the country away from the tourist crowds.
-That’s what I was looking forward to, when I booked a one-week trip on Barge Luciole, which cruises the Nivernais Canal of the River Yonne, in Burgundy.
+It’s not the usual way to see France, but a trip on a barge on one of its river canals is for sure the best way to explore the heart of the country away from the tourist crowds.
+That’s what I had in mind, when I booked a one-week trip on Barge Luciole, which cruises the Nivernais Canal of the River Yonne, in the Burgundy region.

 Starting in the medieval town of Clamecy and going north towards Auxerre, the barge passes by sleepy villages, vineyards and castles.
 I had heard that the service aboard is excellent, and that the barge’s crew – the English couple owners, a cook, a wine sommelier and a cheese specialist – make sure everything is first-class, including four-course dinners with the finest French wines.
 There are also daily excursions on the barge’s own bus, to explore places around the canal.
 I couldn’t wait to be a guest.